limhenry/blog/_posts/2015-03-01-Day0-Journey-to-Yogyakarta.markdown

 date:   2015-03-01 12:00:00
 ---

-It's time to write something again.
-And I didn't write anything for nearly one month.
-Now, it's time to write something interesting.<br><br>
+It's time to write something again, as I didn't write anything for nearly one month.
+Now it's time to write something interesting.<br><br>

 #Day 0, The story before the journey